Stick-slip dynamics in an interleaved system with self-amplified friction: Image processing

 \section{Image processing}

 The analysis carried on in Sec.~\ref{sec:video} is based on the detection of the instantaneous horizontal positions $x(n,t)$ of the sheets.
 These are extracted from the subregion of our frames corresponding to the white mark in Fig.~\ref{fig:ImageProc}a and shown in Fig.~\ref{fig:appendImProc}a.
-As depicted in Fig.~\ref{fig:appendImProc}b, we identify the horizontal position of the sheets by detecting the local maxima of the pixel intensity averaged over $z$ in the aforementioned subregion.
+In order to identify the horizontal position of the sheets we first detect the local maxima of the pixel intensity averaged over $z$ in the aforementioned subregion.
+Then, we consider a 9-pixel-wide interval centered around these peaks and fit the light intensity in this region with a parabola.
+The sheet positions are then identified by the horizontal coordinate the parabola's vertices.
+The main advantage of this method with respect to a simple peak detection is that it exploits average information from a whole pixel interval, meaning that the position of the sheets can be defined without being constrained to discrete pixel coordinates.
+This is particularly useful for reconstructing the horizontal motion of the sheets during the very short stick phases occurring in the late state of the detachment process.
 In Fig.~\ref{fig:appendImProc}c, we show that our method allows following the sheet horizontal displacement during stick-slip events.